Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Methods

 where ${V_{\max }}(s(t))$ is the principal diffusion direction of $s(t)$.
-In a sense, this is a “greedy” algorithm, as it tries to find the optimal fiber trajectory.
-The inherent unreliability and inaccuracy of deterministic fiber tracking have driven the introduction of new tracking algorithms.
-Stochastic tractography algorithms~\cite{38,39} probabilistically generate the tracing directions based on the fiber conditional probability density function and the probability of direction within each voxel is commonly defined as ODF at the center of a voxel.
-Filter tractography algorithms use their current model state to obtain the predicted signal and combine the measured signal to propagate forward in most consistent direction.
+In a sense, this is a "greedy" algorithm, as it tries to find the optimal fiber trajectory.
 While shortest path methods aim to find an optimal path by computing the maximum energy between two seeds.

-In this paper, we are interested in the particular case of computing the diffusion tensor field on a Riemannian manifold~\cite{39,41}, which is a potential under the form $p\left( {s(.),\dot s(.)} \right) = \sqrt {\dot s{{(.)}^T}{\rm M}(s(.))\dot s(.)}$ describing an infinitesimal distance along the fiber path $S$ relative to the metric tensor $M$ (symmetric definite positive).
+In this paper, we are interested in the particular case of computing the diffusion vectorial field on a Riemannian manifold~\cite{41}, which is a potential under the form $p\left( {s(.),\dot s(.)} \right) = \sqrt {\dot s{{(.)}^T}{\rm M}(s(.))\dot s(.)}$ describing an infinitesimal distance along the fiber path $S$ relative to the metric tensor $M$ (symmetric definite positive), which is usaually defined by the diffusion tensor~\cite{basser1994mr}.
 In this situation, finding the curve connecting two points that globally minimizes the energy~\cite{42} is a shortened path called a geodetic~\cite{43,44}.
 In~\cite{45}, a variational model is proposed based on Hamilton-Jacobi-Bellman, in which an infinite number of particles start from a given seed region evolving along the streamline orientation given by the gradient of the defined cost function to reach the seed target.
 In our recent work~\cite{16,31}, penalized geodesic tractography based on a Finsler metric with a global optimization framework is introduced to improve cortical connectomics.
-These methods are related to an optimal control problem and turn out to be very useful for establishing the connectivity of a single point on the seed region but provide little information about the connectivity between two regions. \cite{46} attempted to introduce optimal mass transportation to describe the connectivity between two cerebral regions.
+These methods are related to an optimal control problem and turn out to be very useful for establishing the connectivity of a single point on the seed region but provide little information about the connectivity between two regions.
+Daducci et al. \cite{46} attempted to introduce optimal mass transportation to describe the connectivity between two cerebral regions.
 Unfortunately, it is only a preliminary mathematical description without algorithmic implementation and validation.
-Herein, we will focus here on the bundle structure tractography connecting two cerebral regions in a ‘cluster to cluster’ manner (Fig.~\ref{fig:1}b).
-Considering two given regions ${\rho _1}$ and ${\rho _2}$, the optimal fiber bundle can be viewed as a superposition of non-intertwined fiber streamline cluster $S(t)$ starting from ${\rho _1}$ to ${\rho _2}$ along the diffusion tensor vector field, and the energy $P(S)$ assigned to the streamline cluster is defined as,